 Our portfolio companies may experience financial distress from time to time.
 Debt investments in such companies may cease to be income-producing, may require us to bear certain expenses to protect our investment and may subject us to uncertainty as to when, in what manner and for what value such distressed debt will eventually be satisfied, including through liquidation, reorganization or bankruptcy.
 Any restructuring can fundamentally alter the nature of the related investment, and restructurings may not be subject to the same underwriting standards that our Investment Adviser employs in connection with the origination of an investment.
 In addition, we may write-down the value of our investment in any such company to reflect the status of financial distress and future prospects of the business.
 Any restructuring could alter, reduce or delay the payment of interest or principal on any investment, which could delay the timing and reduce the amount of payments made to us.
-For example, if an exchange offer is made or plan of reorganization is adopted with respect to the debt securities we currently hold, there can be no assurance that the securities or other assets received by us in connection with such exchange offer or plan of reorganization will have a value or income potential similar to what we anticipated when our original investment was made or even at the time of restructuring.
+For example, if an exchange offer is made or plan of reorganization will have a value or income potential similar to what we anticipated when our original investment was made or even at the time of restructuring.
 Restructurings of investments might also result in extensions of the term thereof, which could delay the timing of payments made to us, or we may receive equity securities, which may require significantly more of our management's time and attention or carry restrictions on their disposition.
 We cannot assure you that any particular restructuring strategy pursued by our Investment Adviser will maximize the value of or recovery on any investment.